-On Wednesday, December 10th, Collins McNicholas Sligo, in association with Social Media Skillsnet, hosted a workshop on Job Seeking in Today’s Job Market at the Glasshouse Hotel Sligo.
+On Wednesday, December 10th, Collins McNicholas Sligo, in association with Social Media Skillsnet, hosted a workshop on Jobseekers Workshop in Today’s Job Market at the Glasshouse Hotel Sligo.

 This first speaker was Paul Cooney from the Department of Social Protection.
-He outlined some of the supports available to job seekers and employers in getting people back to work.
+He outlined some of the support available to jobseekers and employers in getting people back to work.
 He discussed the benefits and criteria of the JobBridge and JobsPlus schemes.

 This was followed by a presentation by Jean Gilligan (Springboard Project Coordinator, IT Sligo) on the Springboard Programme.
 Jean discussed some of the options available to jobseekers to up-skill in a particular area.
 She highlighted some of the courses available through IT Sligo, the criteria around eligibility and how the courses are delivered.